mikedef/udacity/udacity-self-driving-car/CarND-LaneLines-P1_2/LaneLines-Writeup.md

 ### Color Filtering
 The images are uploaded with OpenCV in RGB (Red, Green, Blue) color space.
 From there I apply a color filter to select only white and yellow colors of the image.
     def color_filter(image):
-    '''
-    Filter the image to only show white and yellow pixels *See Changing Colorspaces turorial on OpenCV
-    '''
     ## Filter for the white pixles
     # Define range of white color
     lower_white = np.array([200, 200, 200])